 Based on the results of sampling conducted on-site, it was determined that indoor air had the potential to be impacted by volatile organic compounds (VOCs).
-Mitigation measures, including sealing of infiltration points and installing a sub-slab depressurization system (SSDS), were taken at the on-site building to address potential indoor air contamination associated with soil vapor intrusion.
-The SSDS installation was completed in September 2015, and documented in an Interim Remedial Measure Construction Completion Report, dated June 2016.
+Mitigation measures, including sealing of infiltration points and installing a sub-slab depressurization system (SSDS), were taken at the on-site building to address potential indoor air contamination of volatile organic compounds associated with soil vapor intrusion.
+The SSDS installation was completed in September 2015 and documented in the Interim Remedial Measure Construction Completion Report, dated June 2016.